Source transparency

 How sources are attached on each profile

 Many profiles include a sources list: titled links with short notes about what each link supports (for example, temperature range vs adult size).
 Those URLs are stored as provided; Fishori does not invent citations.
-If a profile has no URLs yet, treat numeric fields as planning defaults until you verify them yourself.
+If a profile has no URLs yet, treat the numbers as a careful starting point until you verify them yourself.

 Conflicting information